General German Workers' Association: Development

 The ADAV had its first congress, called a General Assembly, in Düsseldorf on 27 December 1864.
 Marx and his associates had hoped that this gathering would cause the organization to join the newly established International Workingmen's Association (First International), which they helped manage, but the gathering did not discuss affiliation, further disaffecting Marx from the group.

 Wilhelm Liebknecht was a member until 1865, but as the ADAV tried to cooperate with Otto von Bismarck's government, for example on the question of women's suffrage, Liebknecht became disillusioned with the association.
 He had been writing for Der Sozial-Demokrat, but as a result of disagreement with the newspaper's Prussia-friendly rhetoric he quit the organization to establish the Saxon People's Party along with August Bebel.
 In 1869, Liebknecht became a co-founder of the SDAP in Eisenach as a branch of the International Workingmen's Association.

 Liebknecht was to meet again with his old ADAV colleagues as the lack of support for the ADAV caused them to join forces with Liebknecht's SDAP in 1875.

 Merger and legacy

 Together with the SDAP, the ADAV formed the Socialist Workers' Party of Germany at the Socialist Unity Conference in Gotha.
 The manifesto of the new organization was the Gotha Program, which urged "universal, equal, direct suffrage".

 In 1890, the party was renamed the Social Democratic Party of Germany and it still exists under this name.
-The SDP now dates its origins to the founding of the ADAV and celebrated its 150th anniversary in the spring of 2013.
+The SPD now dates its origins to the founding of the ADAV and celebrated its 150th anniversary in the spring of 2013.